2 Degree, Walks, and Paths

 Exercise

-While the formula above is very useful to look for cycles of a specific length, it could be quite inefficient to use to detect whether we have a cycle of any length (because we may have to check the diagonal entries of \({\bf A}^r\) for all possible cycle lengths \(r\)).
+In some cases, it is useful to check a network to determine whether it contains any cycles.
+While the adjacency matrix can be used to count cycles of a specific length, it could be quite inefficient to use to detect whether we have a cycle of any length (because we may have to check the diagonal entries of \({\bf A}^r\) for all possible cycle lengths \(r\)).
 We can construct a simple algorithm to determine computationally whether a network is cyclic or acyclic.
+For the purposes of this algorithm, we’ll consider directed graphs; the algorithm can be easily adapted to undirected graphs.
+Here it is:

-• If no such node exists, the network is cyclic.
-Otherwise, remove the node and repeat the process.
+• If no such node exists, then the network is cyclic.

-• If all nodes can be removed using the strategy above, the network is acyclic.
+If all nodes can be removed this way, then the network is acyclic.

 def is_cyclic(G):